 As a final note here: Each of these companies will offer both Java Edition and Bedrock Edition Minecraft servers.
 There is no overlap between the two.
 Therefore, it is important that you choose the hosting that is going to fit the game that you are playing!

-What is the best Minecraft hosting in 2021?
+What is the best Minecraft hosting?

 The best Minecraft hosting services provide reliable server speed, support for high number of players, security features, uptime and ease of use.